 How Putin and Donald Tusk covered up what caused the Polish presidential plane crash in 2010.

 On April 10, 2010, the Polish presidential plane which carried the Polish president, his wife and 94 other key figures in the Polish government and army crashed in Smolensk, Russia, killing everyone onboard.
+It's important to note that two years before the crash in 2008, Putin threatened to blow out of the skies the Polish president and his plane because he flew to Tbilisi to show solidarity with Georgia while it was being invaded by the Russian army.

 To this day the most important original evidence pertaining to the 2010 Smolensk crash, including the plane main wreckage and the black box, are still in the hands of the Russian authorities, who refuse to return them to Poland.